Kei8485/KarlWebsite/README.md

 Fast Page: ionic g p pages/topic-detail --standalone Fast Component: ionic g c components/atoms/my-button --standalone Fast Service: ionic g s services/auth

+pang create ng modal
+pero need muna mag create ng component para magamit to const modal = await this.modalCtrl.create({
+component: ConfirmModalComponent,
+cssClass: 'transparent-modal',
+componentProps: {
+title: 'Delete Account?',
+message: `Are you sure you want to permanently delete <strong>${nameToDisplay}</strong>?
+This cannot be undone.`,
+confirmText: 'Delete',
+isDanger: false // Turns the modal danger colors on!
+}
+});

+    logic of the modal creation in ts modalCtrl is a ionic function
+    when creating it it needs the   async like | async addUser()  |
+    async is needed to tell the browser that a pause will happen because of a modal await is the one going to cause the pause then the present() is for the animation then another await gets executed to get the data of the user